tc7110/hugo-mock-landing-page-domain-name/README.md

 # hugo-mock-landing-page

 This is a repository for HW1 of CIS 3500, creating a landing page in Hugo for a product.
-I designed a landing page for a product named EcoSpend, an innovative application designed to revolutionize the way individuals approach personal finance with an eco-conscious mindset.
+I designed a landing page for an imagined product named EcoSpend, an innovative application designed to revolutionize the way individuals approach personal finance with an eco-conscious mindset.

 The published site can be accessed at https://tc7110.github.io/hugo-mock-landing-page/.